bsas/scene-backup-tool/README.md

-# Simple Scene Backup Tool
+# Scene Backup Tool
 This is a Foundry VTT module for GMs to quickly backup and restore scenes.

 # Installation
-1. Inside Foundry's Configuration and Setup screen, go to **Simple Scene Backup Tool**
+1. Inside Foundry's Configuration and Setup screen, go to **Scene Backup Tool**
 2. Click "Install Module"
 3. In the Manifest URL field paste: `https://raw.githubusercontent.com/bsas/scene-backup-tool/main/module.json`